Psykotikism/Mutant_Tanks/INFORMATION.md

 		// Requires "st_heal.smx" to be installed.
 		"Heal Ability"
 		{
+			// Allow human-controlled Super Tanks to use this ability.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Human Ability"				"0"

+			// Determines how many times human-controlled Super Tanks can use their abilities in one life.
+			// --
+			// Minimum: 1
+			// Maximum: 9999999999
+			"Human Ammo"				"5"

+			// Human-controlled Super Tanks must wait this long before using their abilities again.
+			// --
+			// Minimum: 0.0
+			// Maximum: 9999999999.0
+			"Human Cooldown"			"30.0"

+			// The Super Tank's ability effects last this long.
+			// Note: This setting does not affect human-controlled Super Tanks unless the "Human Mode" setting is set to 0.
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Human Duration"			"5.0"

+			// The mode of how human-controlled Super Tanks activate their abilities.
+			// Note: This setting does not apply to the range ability.
+			// --
+			// 0: Press buttons to activate corresponding abilities.
+Cooldown starts after ability's duration ends.
+			// 1: Hold down buttons to keep corresponding abilities activated.
+Cooldown starts after the player lets go of the buttons.
+			"Human Mode"				"1"

 			// Enable this ability.
 			// Note: This setting does not affect the "Heal Hit" setting.
 			// --